Get Started with Geotests

 Click into a completed design set (e.g. “Design Set 3”).

-- Click View Cell Details to expand and see geo assignments
+- Click View Cell Details to expand and see specific geo assignments

 - Select your desired design using the radio button, and clicking Save Design to Experiment.